ION-WorkoutApp/app-installer/README.md

 # ION Workout App Installer

 ## Repository Homepage
-For more details about the ION Workout App Installer, visit [the homepage](https://github.com/ION-WorkoutApp)
+For more details about the actual app, visit [the homepage](https://github.com/ION-WorkoutApp)

 ---